If your kids like to play soldiers then have a look at this camping and den gear we just got. We'll be trying this kit out soon.

 The guys over at Military 1st got in touch and asked if we thought any of the gear they sell would be good for family activities.
-I had a good look and was quite impressed with some of the stuff they have, which would be great for creating dens and going camping – especially wild camping.
+I had a good look and was quite impressed with some of their stuff, which would be great for creating dens and going camping - especially wild camping.
 So they decided to send us some gear to have a closer look. 🙂

 Our youngest and his friends love 'playing soldiers' so he was really excited to get his hands on the stuff!

-Here’s a quick look at some of the items I found on their website.
-We’ll be taking these out to give them a good field test soon.
+Here's a quick look at some of the items I found on their website.
+We'll take these out to give them a good field test soon.

 Here are the items mentioned in the video.

 ProForce Phantom 400 Sleeping Bag

 This is a 4 Season+ rated sleeping bag with a reported comfort range of 4°C to -15°C (click here for details on sleeping bag temperature ratings).

 This should be one toasty sleeping bag for our winter camps.

 It uses manmade fibre called QFX 3D, a spiral hollow fibre meant to compress well and doesn't mind getting wet.